cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_mboxlist.rst

 .. option:: -p partition

-    When performing a dump, dump only thise mailboxes that live on *partition*.
+    When performing a dump, dump only those mailboxes that live on *partition*.

 .. option:: -f filename